By Rocio Carvajal

 - Extra añejo or heritage tequilas that have been aged for more than nine years are not only alarmingly more expensive but they tend to become milder, with a softer taste and they can even develop sweet notes.

-Although tequila is commonly paired with rich, piquant and flavourful Mexican dishes, you can always experiment with your own pairings and of course, appreciate it on its own.
+Although tequila is commonly paired with rich, piquant, and flavourful Mexican dishes, you can always experiment with your own pairings and of course, appreciate it on its own.

-Now let’s pause for a second and dig deeper into the history of the use of this wonderful agaves in ancient Mexico, turns out that this highly versatile plant was used quite effectively by the indigenous people: the spines were often used as needles, the plant’s fibres provided strong threads to weave all sorts of bags and sacks, sandals and even clothes, the sap was used as a sweetening syrup, the pulp was used to make paper and the discarded parts of the plant were dried and used as fuel but it didn’t end there as the ashes which are an excellent antiseptic were used to treat exposed wounds and even clean their teeth.
+Now let’s pause for a second and dig deeper into the history of the use of these wonderful agaves in ancient Mexico, turns out that this highly versatile plant was used quite effectively by the indigenous people: the spines were often used as needles, the plant’s fibers provided strong threads to weave all sorts of bags and sacks, sandals and even clothes, the sap was used as a sweetening syrup, the pulp was used to make paper and the discarded parts of the plant were dried and used as fuel but it didn’t end there as the ashes which are an excellent antiseptic were used to treat exposed wounds and even clean their teeth.

 And now a bit of Mezcal.
 The regions that produce mezcal are much bigger than those which produce tequila, there are nearly 40 different cultivars of agave mezcalero, and some states like Guanajuato share the production of both spirits, the arid deserts of Durango, famous for its many scorpions, Tamaulipas, Zacatecas and Puebla they all have a relatively small but appreciated production of artisan mezcales, but certainly Guerrero and Oaxaca are the most famous producers.